pusher/chatkit-server-go/README.md

 package chatkit is the Golang server SDK for [Pusher Chatkit](https://pusher.com/chatkit).

-This package provides the ChatkitServerClient type for managing Chatkit users and interacting with roles and permissions of those users.
+This package provides the Client type for managing Chatkit users and interacting with roles and permissions of those users.
 It also contains some helper functions for creating your own JWT tokens for authentication with the Chatkit service.